MicrosoftDocs/azure-docs/articles/global-secure-access/how-to-configure-quick-access.md

 1. Select the **Consent for my entire org** checkbox.
 1. Add the Microsoft Entra Private Access client service principal (760282b4-0cfc-4952-b467-c8e0298fee16) as a Client ID in the **Expose an API** page (with checkbox for user-impersonation selected).

-**Question** I cannot access an internal resource using the hostname or FQDN when IP is configured in Quick Access.
+**Question** I can't access an internal resource using the hostname or FQDN when IP is configured in Quick Access.

 **Answer**: Private DNS is currently not supported.
 Specify the Hostname or FQDN being used to access the internal resource in the Quick Access configuration along with the respective port.